mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

           [Black America in the Shadow of the Sixties: Notes on the Civil Rights Movement, Neoliberalism, and Politics](https://doi.org/10.3998/mpub.6011515) by Clarence Lang

+          [Concordance: Black Lawmaking in the U.S. Congress from Carter to Obama](https://doi.org/10.3998/mpub.11727237) by Katherine Tate (New Edition)

           [Decency and Difference: Humanity and the Global Challenge of Identity Politics](https://doi.org/10.3998/mpub.9394344) by Steven C. Roach